Domestic and family violence

 The court will rarely allow new evidence to be admitted on the hearing day, because this would be unfair to the other side.
 Therefore, any evidence on which a party seeks to rely on should be filed in accordance with the court's directions on listing for hearing, or a minimum of 7 days before the hearing date if no directions were made for filing and service.

 The applicant must give evidence to the court in support of their application for a DVO.
 The applicant should bring to court any relevant witnesses to the hearing.
-The respondent may cross-examine the applicant and the witnesses.
+The respondent, if they do not have a lawyer, is unable to cross-examine any adult protected person or vulnerable witness unless the court grants leave to do so (see

 The respondent is not required to give evidence, but may do so if they wish.
 The respondent's evidence could include witness statements, or police and medical reports that contradict the applicant's evidence.
 The applicant or their lawyer may cross examine witnesses called by the respondent and if the respondent gives evidence they will also be subject to cross-examination.